 The Lock 2 weir pool raising event is being undertaken in stages.
 The first stage of the raising event has occurred.
 The water level will be held around the current level until the flow to South Australia increases above a trigger volume, which is when water level raising will re-commence.
-If the trigger volume is achieved, the raising event will further increase the Lock 2 water level targeting a maximum of 6.62 m AHD, which is 0.52 m above NPL.
+If the trigger volume is achieved, the raising event will increase the Lock 2 water level by a maximum of 0.52 m above NPL to 6.62 m AHD.
+Water level changes will be undertaken at a rate of approximately 0.05 m/day.
 It is expected that the water level will be returned to normal pool level by the end of November 2019.